trose618/module-one-final-project-guidelines-dumbo-web-102918/README.md

+# ReadMe
+## Overview: Study Buddy is a command line app used to help people in the same mod find help amongst each other regarding specific topics they may be struggling with.

+### Initial Set Up:

+1. Run 'rake db:migrate'

+2. Run 'rake db:seed' for a fresh database

+3. In the seed file, create or delete skills objects which represent a different skill or topic.
+To avoid any issues, it's best to seed the entire database including deleting the current users and matches.

+### Running the app

+1. Run `bundle install`

+2. Inside the top level of the project directory, run `ruby bin/run.rb` to run the project.

+3. Follow in-app instructions closely (once you run the app).

+4. You can set multiple strengths at a time by selecting with the space key and moving with the arrow keys, then pressing enter when done.

 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.